HOW TO SPEND 24 HOURS IN BERLIN, GERMANY

 Visitors can take a guided tour of the Reichstag from the inside, listen to a plenary session (in German only), and even go up all the way to the dome and the roof of the building.

-But although admission is free, you’ll need to register online on the Bundestag website first, and if you want to miss the crowds, consider visiting this place on a weekday instead of on weekends.
+But although admission is free, you’ll need to register online on the Bundestag website first.
+If you want to miss the crowds, consider visiting this place on a weekday.

 There’s also the Käfer Dachgarten Restaurant at the roof, and the food is supposed to be amazing (reservations are required).
-Unfortunately, I didn’t have time to go inside, but I was fascinated by the Reichstag’s unique architecture, and enjoyed taking a break on the grassy area, which is popular for having a picnic, spending time with loved ones, and soaking up the sun!
+The lawn area in front of the Reichstag is popular for having a picnic, spending time with loved ones, and soaking up the sun!

 Tiergarten Park

-Tiergarten Park (Strasse des 17.
-Juni, 10785 Berlin) is a perfect spot if you need a break from the hustle and bustle of the city.
+Tiergarten Park is a perfect spot if you need a break from the hustle and bustle of the city.
 Founded in 1527, it was originally intended to be a private hunting area for Berlin’s ruling class.
 But since 1740, it’s been open to the public.

-Tiergarten Park is Berlin’s largest park (it covers 210 hectares), and is a popular spot for outdoor activities (e.g. BBQing, cycling, walking, relaxing, or playing football) with Berliners and tourists alike.
+Tiergarten Park is Berlin’s largest park (it covers 210 hectares) and a popular spot for outdoor activities (e.g. BBQing, cycling, walking, relaxing, or playing football) with Berliners and tourists alike.

-Take the kids to one of the playgrounds, then refuel at the Café am Neuen See or a beer garden, and visit the Siegessäule (Victory Column), which has a viewing platform, to see Tiergarten Park and the rest of Berlin and beyond.
+Take the kids to one of the playgrounds, then refuel at the Café am Neuen See or a beer garden, and visit the Siegessäule (Victory Column) with its viewing platform so you get to see Tiergarten Park and the rest of Berlin!

 If you like German literature or classical music, don’t miss the Goethe Monument, Lessing Monument, Beethoven-Haydn-Mozart Monument, and Richard Wagner Monument.